-Over the past few weeks you have no doubt seen some of the coverage of the 40th anniversary of the Apollo 11 mission to land on the moon.
+Over the years you have no doubt seen coverage of the Apollo 11 mission to land on the moon.
 You may have noticed that much of the coverage has focused on how such a difficult goal could only be achieved through teamwork.

 One thing that struck me was the compelling direction that President Kennedy gave the NASA team in his speech in May 1961, declaring:

 “I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the earth.
 No single space project in this period will be more impressive to mankind, or more important for the long-range exploration of space; and none will be so difficult or expensive to accomplish.”

 In his book, ‘ Leading Teams’, Richard Hackman argues that, in all successful teams, leaders set a direction for their team which is clear, challenging and compelling.
 I would also add that they present the direction with impact as Kennedy did.

 Kennedy’s goal was clear – notice he didn’t simply give the goal of landing on the moon it was landing on the moon and returning safely to earth.
 This clarity served to mobililise attention.
 (In previous posts we have commented that you need to be careful what you wish for when setting goals.)

 Kennedy also provided clarity around the timescale associated with the goal.
 Without the ‘before this decade is out’ time limit NASA would arguably have taken far longer to achieve the goal.
 The goal was challenging with a real chance of both success and failure.
 Hackman suggests that a goal needs around a 50/50 chance of success to be truly challenging and, of course, there were tragedies along the way to the success of Apollo 11.